Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 Who is more likely to get sick?

-Many completely unreasonably believe that the disease is the result of:
+Many people, completely unreasonably, believe that the disease occurs as a result of:

-• passed down through the generation, that is, from grandfathers to grandchildren;
+• transmitted through generations, that is, from grandfathers to grandchildren;

 • the presence of men suffering from schizophrenia (only from man to man).

-In fact, such claims lack any scientific basis.
-The risk of the disease equal to one percent remains in people with absolutely normal heredity.
+In fact, such statements are devoid of any scientific basis.
+The risk of the disease equal to one percent remains in people with completely normal heredity.

-If a stepbrother or sister has a pathology, the probability increases to six percent.
-The same figures can be given when it comes to parents.
+If a half-brother or sister has pathology, the probability increases to six percent.
+The same numbers can be cited when it comes to parents.

-The most high probability The development of the disease is present in those individuals who have patients not only with their mother or father, but also with their grandmother or grandfather.
+The most high probability The development of the disease occurs in those individuals who have sick not only a mother or father, but also a grandmother or grandfather.
 If a deviation is detected in fraternal twins, the possibility of developing schizophrenia in the second reaches seventeen percent.

 Probability of birth healthy child, even in the presence of a sick relative, is quite high.
 Therefore, you should not deny yourself the happiness of becoming parents.
-But in order not to risk, you should consult a specialist geneticist.
+But in order not to take risks, you should consult a geneticist.

-The highest probability, almost 50%, exists in the case when one of the parents is sick and both representatives of the older generation - grandfather and grandmother.
+The highest probability, almost 50%, occurs when one of the parents and both representatives of the older generation - grandparents - are sick.

 The same percentage is the possibility of developing the disease in identical twin when diagnosing schizophrenia in the second.

-Despite the fact that the probability of the disease in the presence of several patients in the family remains quite high, these are still not the most terrible indicators.
+Despite the fact that the probability of illness in the presence of several patients in the family remains quite high, these are still not the most terrible indicators.

-If we compare data with a hereditary predisposition to oncological diseases or diabetes, it can be understood that they are still much lower.
+If we compare the data with a hereditary predisposition to oncological diseases or diabetes mellitus, then you can understand that they are still much lower.

 Features of the examination

-With various hereditary pathologies research is not difficult.
-This is because a certain gene is responsible for the development of a particular disease.
+At different hereditary pathologies conducting research is not particularly difficult.
+This happens because a specific gene is responsible for the development of a particular disease.

-With schizophrenia, this is difficult to do, since this occurs at the level of different genes, and in each patient completely different mutations can be responsible for this.
+In schizophrenia, this is difficult to do, since this occurs at the level of different genes, and in each patient completely different mutations may be responsible for this.

-Experts note that according to their observations, the degree of probability of the appearance of mental abnormalities in a child depends on the number of altered genes.
-For this reason, one should not believe the stories that the transmission of the disease occurs through the male line, or through the female.
+Experts note that, according to their observations, the degree of likelihood of mental disorders in a child depends on the number of altered genes.
+For this reason, one should not believe stories that the disease is transmitted through the male or female line.

-In fact, even experienced professionals cannot know which gene is responsible for schizophrenia in any particular case.
+In fact even experienced specialists cannot know which gene is responsible for schizophrenia in each specific case.

-Most varieties of mental disorders develop rather slowly, and the diagnosis is made several years after the appearance of the first nonspecific symptoms.
+Most types of mental disorders develop quite slowly, and the diagnosis is made several years after the appearance of the first nonspecific symptoms.

-It can be boldly stated that hereditary form schizophrenia develops as a result of the general interaction of several genes, which, when combined, cause a predisposition to this pathology.
+We can safely say that hereditary form Schizophrenia develops as a result of the general interaction of several genes, which, when combined, cause a predisposition to this pathology.

-But even the presence of damaged and altered chromosomes, it is impossible to talk about a 100% probability of developing the disease.
-If a person has from childhood normal conditions The disease may never show up in life.
+But even the presence of damaged and altered chromosomes cannot speak of a 100% probability of developing the disease.
+If a person has had it since childhood normal conditions the disease may never manifest itself in life.

 http://vashnevrolog.ru

-Is schizophrenia hereditary or not?
-This question remained unanswered for more than a century.
-A bunch of various studies scientists from different countries finally able to identify a link with heredity.
-But even here everything turned out to be not so simple, schizophrenia does not belong to those diseases that are inherited with the help of only one defective gene.
-In this case, it uses whole line genes, which in turn leads today to significant difficulties in identifying a predisposition to a pathological process.
+Is schizophrenia inherited or not?
+This question remained unanswered for centuries.
+Many various studies scientists from different countries We were finally able to identify a connection with heredity.
+But here, too, it turned out that not everything is so simple; schizophrenia is not one of those diseases that are inherited using just one defective gene.
+In this case, it is used a whole series genes, which in turn leads today to significant difficulties in identifying predisposition to the pathological process.

 Facts about schizophrenia

-The disease can have both hereditary and acquired etiology. name exact reason development of the disease, unfortunately, scientists still cannot, despite long-term studies of patients and the use of their genetic material.
+The disease can have both hereditary and acquired etiology.
+Name exact reason Unfortunately, scientists still cannot determine the development of the disease, despite long-term studies of patients and the use of their genetic material.

-Schizophrenia - chronic pathology, which leads to mental disorders and disorders of thought and perception.
-Dementia cannot be called a pathology, since the intellect of many remains at high level.
-The activity of the sense organs, hearing and vision remains intact, the only difference from healthy people is the incorrect interpretation of incoming information.
+Schizophrenia - chronic pathology, which leads to mental disorders and disorders of thinking and perception.
+Pathology cannot be called dementia, since the intelligence of many remains at high level.
+The activity of the senses, hearing and vision remains intact; the only difference from healthy people is the incorrect interpretation of incoming information.

-In addition to genetic predisposition, there are a number of factors that can become an impetus for the first manifestations of pathology:
+In addition to genetic predisposition, there are a number of factors that can become the impetus for the first manifestations of pathology:

 • brain injuries, including postpartum;